Taipei Tzu Chi Hospital

 Excellence in Medical culture and Professionalism

 Taipei Tzu Chi Hospital is situated at Xindian, New Taipei City.
-When examining the location distributions of medical institutions in the Taipei-Keelung metropolitan area, it is not hard to notice that majority of it centralizes in Taipei City, areas south and west of New Taipei City, like Pinglin, Shiding, Shenkeng, Wulai, Xindian, Jingmei, Zhonghe, Yonghe, Xianxia and etc., had no medical institutions at the level of medical centers.
+When examining the location distributions of medical institutions in the Taipei-Keelung metropolitan area, it is not hard to notice that majority of it centralizes in Taipei City, areas south and east of New Taipei City, like Pinglin, Shiding, Shenkeng, Wulai, Xindian, Jingmei, Zhonghe, Yonghe, Xianxia and etc., had no medical institutions at the level of medical centers.
 Critical patients in these regions had to be transferred to Taipei City through traffic congestions.
 Since Tzu Chi volunteers in northern Taipei had been contributing incessantly towards the Tzu Chi missions for many years, selecting New Taipei City as the location for Tzu Chi Medical Mission, servicing the residents of Taipei Keelung metropolitan area, is the most practical reward to these dedicated contributors.

 After the inauguration of Dalin Tzu Chi Hospital, Tzu Chi hospitals in the Taipei and Taichung metropolitan area also inaugurated respectively.
 These subsequent hospitals, situated in the metropolitan area where medical institutions are relatively scarce, are shouldered with the mission to propagate Tzu Chi’s unique medical culture in urban areas.